 The Idea

 Version control.
 Infrastructure as code.
 Auto updates.
-All one one host, with easy expansion and freedom of choice for everything.
+Easy expansion and freedom of choice for everything.
+All without Kubernetes.

 This is my homelab.